Sterling struggles as EU trade talk fears weigh on sentiment

 Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON, Feb 6 (Reuters) - Sterling limped lower on Thursday as concerns about negotiations between Britain and the European Union for a post-Brexit trade deal rattled investors, while a broadly stronger dollar also weighed.
+LONDON, Feb 6 (Reuters) - Sterling extended losses on Thursday as concerns about negotiations between Britain and the European Union for a post-Brexit trade deal continued to rattle investors.

-The pound took a big drop on Wednesday, which some analysts said was exacerbated by a media report that indicated that the EU would look to re-write a major set of European financial regulations known as Mifid II.
+The pound continued to fall after taking a big drop on Wednesday, which some analysts said was exacerbated by a media report that indicated the EU would look to re-write a major set of European financial regulations known as Mifid II.

-The British currency held its ground against the euro on Wednesday and into Thursday, however, suggesting the Mifid II jitters were not shared by all.
+He said Thursday's moves were part of a broader trend downward.
+The pound is 2% lower against the dollar this week after Prime Minister Boris Johnson said Britain does not accept the EU's rules to strike a comprehensive free trade deal with the bloc on Monday.

-Stephen Innes, chief market strategist at AxiCorp, cited the Bloomberg report on a post-Brexit Mifid rewrite as the cause of the pound's move downwards, adding that "the prospect of regulatory gridlock continues to weigh".
+"In terms of what's driving it right now this second, it's just breaking of key levels," Rochester said, citing the currency's fall below $1.2950, which he said had been a key level of support.

-The dollar on Wednesday surged across the board after better-than-expected employment data underlined the relative strength of the U.S. economy.
+The dollar continued to rise on Thursday .DXY after surging across the board the previous day after better-than-expected employment data underlined the relative strength of the U.S. economy.

-"While GBP benefited from the risk rally in the middle of week, its gains vs EUR and USD have been limited as the overhang of upcoming UK-EU negotiations limits GBP upside potential, ING analysts said in a note.
+"While GBP benefited from the risk rally in the middle of the week, its gains vs EUR and USD have been limited as the overhang of upcoming UK-EU negotiations limits GBP upside potential," ING analysts said in a note.

 "We continue to expect the periods of GBP rebounds to be shallow and short-lived."

-Britain has committed to applying EU rules during the transition period that ends in December.
-Britain's finance ministry has said that at the end of the transition period, Britain will be able to review and implement its own regulations.
+Britain has committed to applying EU rules during the transition period that ends in December, but has said that at the end of the transition period it will be able to review and implement its own regulations.

 ((thomas.wilkes@thomsonreuters.com))